 To recover from stroke, you must overcome the various stroke side effects that occur.

-In today’s article, you’ll learn how to these side effects by applying what we believe are the 3 most important concepts for stroke recovery.
+In today’s article, you’ll learn how to treat these side effects by applying what we believe are the 3 most important concepts for stroke recovery.

 It’s good stuff, so let’s get right into it.